vaginessa/dns-wiki/BusyBox.md

 Tap "chmod 755" (this will change the permissions to the correct one) Done

-Some binary's are also flashable (means you can select your .zip under CWM/TWRP and flash that, sometimes that can be problematically if the permissions are not proper set or the system shows the wrong symlinks (means you will see strange and cryptographic chars in the SU log.
+Some binary's are also flashable (means you can select your .zip under CWM/TWRP and flash that, sometimes that can be problematically if the permissions are not proper set or the system shows the wrong symlinks (means you will see strange and cryptographic chars in the SuperSU log.

-How do I configure Busybox?
+How do I configure BusyBox?
 ---------------------------

-The most important Busybox configurations are:
+The most important BusyBox configurations are:

 make <code>defconfig</code> - Create the maximum "sane" configuration, **AFWall+ use this as default**.
 This enables almost all features, minus things like debugging options and features that require changes to the rest of the system to work (such as selinux or devfs device names).
 Use this if you want to start from a full-featured Busybox and remove features until it's small enough.